okta/okta-signin-widget/README.md

     clientId: 'GHtf9iJdr60A9IYrR0jw'
     ```

-- **redirectUri:** The url that is redirected to when using `authParams.display:page`.
+- **redirectUri:** The [callback][] url that is redirected to when using `authParams.display:page`.
 This must be pre-registered as part of client registration.
 If no `redirectUri` is provided, defaults to the current origin.

     ```javascript
     redirectUri: 'https://acme.com/oauth2/callback/home'